clee24/ReforesTree/README.md

-# ReforesTree 🌴
+# ReforesTree 🌴 — Reforestation Tracking with Machine Learning

-We are excited to share the ReforesTree dataset! 🎉

-We introduce the ReforesTree dataset in hopes of encouraging the fellow machine learning community to take on the challenge of developing low-cost, scalable, trustworthy and accurate solutions for monitoring, verification and reporting of tropical reforestation inventory.
+This project is based on the ReforesTree dataset and template code provided in the forked ReforesTree repo.

 <img src="utils/illustrations/all_sites.png" alt="illustration of all sites" width="400"/>

-#### This is a dataset for the following 6 agroforestry sites
+#### The dataset provided is for the following 6 agroforestry sites
 In alphabetical order
 1. _Carlos Vera Arteaga_
 2. _Carlos Vera Guevara_